An All-in-One DAG Toolkit

 algorithm tarjan is input: graph G = (V, E) output: set of strongly connected components (sets of vertices) index := 0 S := empty array for each v in V do if (v.index is undefined) then strongconnect(v) end if end for function strongconnect(v) // Set the depth index for v to the smallest unused index v.index := index v.lowlink := index index := index + 1 S.push(v) v.onStack := true // Consider successors of v for each (v, w) in E do if (w.index is undefined) then // Successor w has not yet been visited; recurse on it strongconnect(w) v.lowlink := min(v.lowlink, w.lowlink) else if (w.onStack) then // Successor w is in stack S and hence in the current SCC // Note: The next line may look odd - but is correct. // It says w.index not w.lowlink; that is deliberate and from the original paper v.lowlink := min(v.lowlink, w.index) end if end for // If v is a root node, pop the stack and generate an SCC if (v.lowlink = v.index) then start a new strongly connected component repeat w := S.pop() w.onStack := false add w to current strongly connected component while (w != v) output the current strongly connected component end if end function

 The algorithm does a depth-first search, keeping track of two properties for each vertex: when it was encountered (the index) and the lowest index of any vertex reachable from this vertex (the lowlink).
-It pushes vertices on to a stack as it goes and outputs a strongly connected component when it cannot find any vertices it has not seen before.
+It pushes vertices on to a stack as it goes and outputs a strongly connected component when it finds a completely processed vertex whose index and lowlink are the same.

 We can also use it to solve

 determining whether boolean variables in series of constraints of the form

 a || b can be assigned T and F values such that all constraints hold.
 This is

 but boils down to encoding the constraints as nodes and edges, calculating the